No products in the cart.

 - Have fun!

-If you are interested in building one of these clocks, why not get your hands on a copy of this month’s Handyman Magazine and give our team at Cape Watch a visit.
+If you are interested in building one of these clocks, why not get your hands on a copy of this month’s Handyman Magazine.
 We will help you find all the parts you need so all you have to worry about is following the instructions in the magazine.